gymnast100/Web-Design-Challenge/README.md

 	The data came from exporting the .csv file as HTML.

 ## The website  at the top of every page, has a navigation menu that:
+ I built a navigation bar to have the following features:
 •	Has the name of the site on the left of the navbar which allows users to return to the landing page from any page.
 •	Contains a dropdown on the right of the navbar named "Plots" which provides links to each individual visualization page.
 •	Provides two more links on the right: "Comparisons" which links to the comparisons page, and "Data" which links to the data page.